-Inevitably, things got out of hand and when I read in an American publication that hygge was about not discriminating against people on the grounds of etc. etc., I knew it was only a matter of time before critical voices would sound.
-The bar had been set too high.
+Inevitably, things got out of hand and when I read in an international publication that hygge was about not discriminating against people on the grounds of etc. etc., I knew it was only a matter of time before critical voices would sound.
 The concept had been stretched against its will.
 It couldn’t last.

 Any Dane could have told her that.

-So, let me set the record straight.
+So, let me explain.
 I am not merely an authority on the subject.
-I am an expert of unrivalled knowledge and expertise, on top of my hygge-game, supreme in the field.
+I am an expert of unrivalled knowledge, supreme in the field.
 And, like most Danes, I have been so since I was about three years old.

 Hygge is precious, not due to mystery but because it comes in time frames.
 Part of its thrill lies in the fact that it’s temporary.
 Like comfort TV on a Sunday night, hygge comes to an end and soon you will have to face the world again.